About the Program

 The fellows also will spend two months at Nationwide Children's Hospital Sleep Center where they will attend pediatric sleep clinics and interpret pediatric polysomnograms with the pediatric sleep specialists.
 The faculty consists of those with a background in pulmonary, neurology and psychology.
 Since it is one of the top children's hospitals in the region, a range of patients are seen with obstructive sleep apnea, narcolepsy, odd sleep behavior (parasomnias or seizures) and insomnia in children with congenital abnormalities leading to sleep difficulties.
 There is also exposure to neonates with sleep disordered breathing.

-In addition, fellows will have exposure to the fields of neurology (the emphasis will be on neurophysiology), psychiatry, dentistry, otolaryngology and psychology.
-The purpose of these rotations is to provide exposure with how these areas interact with sleep medicine.
+In addition, fellows will have exposure to the fields of neurology, cardiology, psychiatry, dentistry and otolaryngology during their multi-specialty sleep medicine months.
+This provides fellows exposure to how these areas interact with sleep medicine.

 The fellows see an entire spectrum of sleep disorders including but not limited to: